OmidZamani/Nix-NixOS-AwesomeList/README.md

 The Nix Manual repository contains the official documentation for Nix.
 It provides an in-depth guide to using and understanding Nix, covering topics such as package management, language features, and configuration.

+## Nix Packages and Overlays

+Discover additional repositories that provide collections of Nix packages and overlays:

+- [NUR](https://github.com/nix-community/NUR): The Nix User Repository (NUR) is a community-driven collection of Nix packages and overlays.
+It offers a wide range of user-contributed packages that can be easily integrated into your Nix environment.

+- [Home Manager](https://github.com/nix-community/home-manager): Home Manager provides a convenient way to manage your user configuration files and packages in Nix.
+It allows you to define and deploy your personal environment across multiple machines.

+- [Nixpkgs-mozilla](https://github.com/mozilla/nixpkgs-mozilla): Nixpkgs-mozilla is a repository maintained by Mozilla that offers Nix packages and overlays for Mozilla-related projects and software, including Firefox, Gecko, and other Mozilla components.

+These repositories expand the available packages and configurations for Nix, enabling you to customize and extend your Nix environment.

 ## Getting Started

 If you're new to Nix or NixOS, we recommend starting with the following resources: